Trups39/AI-Story-Builder/README.md

 ### Story Generation
 - **Description**: Generate the story using AI and deduct credits from the user account.
 - **Process**:
-  - Call the Gini AI API to create a story.
+  - Call the Gemini API to create a story.
   - Call Replicate API to generate an image.
   - Deduct credits after successful generation.